Understanding Your Ideal Customer Profile

 For digital marketing campaigns, it’s important to identify an ideal customer profile.
 Let’s take a look at how you can determine you target customer, and then how you can apply that knowledge to an online marketing campaign.

-Why Do I Need An Ideal Customer Profile?
+Why Do You Need To Make An Ideal Customer Profile?

 Obviously, every business would love to have the maximum number of customers, and in theory would be happy to provide their services to anyone that was willing to pay for them.
 Unfortunately, very few businesses also have the resources to market to all 7 billion people on the planet.
 This would be extremely expensive and would probably result in a lot of irrelevant enquiries!

 So, in order to run a marketing campaign which is affordable and effective, you need some degree of targeting.
 If you’re targeting your advertising, it makes sense to focus it on the most high-value individuals and those who are most likely to convert to into paying customers.
 A customer profile is important to have whether you use it for your PPC or SEO campaigns.

 In order to have a target customer profile that is useful for a digital marketing campaign, it’s worth considering which targeting options online marketing channels give you.
 Each platform (Google Ads, Facebook Ads, LinkedIn Ads, etc) give you different targeting options, but some common ones are:

 - Job (either one job specifically or the wider industry they work in)

 - Parental Status (and age of children)